 Credit Hours: 3

-A study of the behavior of non-rigid bodies when subjected to external tension, compression, bending, torsional loads, or a combination of these loads.
+A study of the behavior of non-rigid bodies when subjected to external tension, compression, bending, torsional loads, or combination of these loads.
 Development of mathematical expressions that relate external loads, member properties, and internal stresses, strains, and deflections.
-Includes elastic and plastic stress theory, energy methods, generalized stress and strain relationships, and buckling theory.
-The delivery platform used in this course for cadets placed in isolation/quarantine during VMI Summer Session will be Zoom.
-Note: Open to CE Majors Only.
-Cross Listed with ME206 for Summer Session 2023.
-CE Majors should take CE 206; ME Majors should take ME 296.
-Prerequisite(s): MA 124 and one of the following: CE 203 or ME 201 with a minimum grade of C
+Includes elastic and plastic stress theory.
+NOTE: Cross-listed with CE-206 for Summer Session 2023.
+Note: ME Majors Only.
+Cross-listed with CE 206 for Summer Session 2024.
+ME Majors should take ME 206; CE Majors should take CE-206.
+ME Department Head approval required for class of 2027 or non-majors to enroll in ME-206.
+Prerequisite(s): MA 124, ME 109, ME 110 and a grade of C or higher in ME 201.

-CE 301 - Structural Theory
+ME 311 - Thermodynamics I

-Instructor: MAJ Kacie D'Alessandro Location: Nichols Engineering 438
+Instructor: MAJ John Wilkins Location: Nichols Engineering 303

-Date/Time: Monday-Friday 9:45-11:45 a.m.
+Date/Time: Monday-Friday 7:30-9:30 a.m.